 Can dogs eat cottage cheese?
 You might be asking yourself this question if your pup licked your bowl of leftovers when you weren’t looking.
 Cottage cheese is a fresh cheese made from drained cheese curds.
 It goes nicely with fresh fruit as a breakfast food or snack.
 You may have seen it recommended as an addition to a healthy diet for people.

 It can provide a digestible source of protein and contains many essential vitamins and minerals.
 But is it the right type of food for your dog?
 Will it cause constipation, gas, or other types of gastrointestinal upset?
 While most cheeses are safe for dogs, it only makes sense to do your research before feeding your pup something new.

 In most cases, cottage cheese is generally safe to feed to dogs.
 It’s even sometimes recommended for dogs with digestive problems.
 But that may not be the case for all dogs, including yours.
 Read on to find out if feeding this to your pup is the right thing to do.

-Is Cottage Cheese Good for Dogs?
+Is Cottage Cheese Good For Dogs?

 In some scenarios, it’s a top choice in addition to a dog’s diet.
 Dogs hospitalized with digestive issues can’t always eat regular kibble or canned diet.